pcjentsch/FastModulo.jl/README.md

 # FastModulo

-This package contains a basic Julia implementation of the algorithm given in this paper:
+This package contains a very basic Julia implementation of the algorithm given in this paper:
 [Lemire, Daniel, Owen Kaser, and Nathan Kurz.
 "Faster remainder by direct computation: Applications to compilers and software libraries."
 Software: Practice and Experience 49.6 (2019): 953-970.](https://arxiv.org/abs/1902.01961)

 It computes remainders for `a mod m`, where `a` and `m` are 32 bit integers, and we are computing multiple remainders for a given modulus `m`.
 It's pretty quick, faster than Julia's native `mod` for this specific problem, although not as fast as their C implementation.